Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Effectively defunct; clone sites exist but lack trust

-BreachForums was, for several years, the most influential platform for discussing data breaches and cybercrime.
-Founded in March 2022 by the pseudonymous ‘Pompompurin’ as a successor to the seized RaidForums, it quickly became the primary venue for major breach disclosures, credential trading, and cybercrime discussion.
+BreachForums was, for several years, the most influential leak forum for discussing data breaches and cybercrime.
+Founded in March 2022 by the pseudonymous “Pompompurin” as a successor to the seized RaidForums, it quickly became the primary venue for major breach disclosures, credential trading, and cybercrime discussion.

-The platform collapsed through a series of events: Pompompurin’s arrest in 2023, leadership transition to ‘Baphomet’ and ShinyHunters, continued arrests including the disappearance of prolific threat actor IntelBroker, and a final shutdown in April 2025.
-Multiple clone sites have appeared using the BreachForums name, but without verified PGP keys and original leadership, most have failed to gain meaningful traction.
+The platform collapsed through a series of events: Pompompurin’s arrest in 2023, leadership transition to “Baphomet” and ShinyHunters, continued arrests including the disappearance of prolific threat actor IntelBroker, and a final shutdown in April 2025.
+Multiple clone sites have appeared under the BreachForums name and using the current domain, but without verified PGP keys or original leadership, most have failed to gain meaningful traction.
 The primary community has largely migrated to DarkForums.

 Legacy BreachForums data remains valuable for historical breach investigations and threat actor profiling.
-Current clone sites pose a high risk of scams or law enforcement operations; avoid them as direct intelligence sources.
+Current clone sites and onion links claiming to be BreachForums pose a high risk of scams or law enforcement operations; avoid them as direct intelligence sources.

 Cracked